July 26, 2007

 Start with Shia on one side of the ball and Sunnis on the other.
 The Yanks are the Officials.

-Embedded in both side are thugs and murderers who from time to time shoot somebody in the huddle or kidnap a prominent son or daughter, demanding a first down as payment.
+Embedded in both side are criminal elements who from time to time shoot somebody in the huddle or kidnap a prominent son or daughter, demanding a first down as payment.

-Also playing are a few Jihadists who plant explosives in the football just when one side appears poised to score.
+Also playing are a number of foreign Jihadists who plant explosives in the football just when one side appears poised to score.
 They, to date, have been so efficient that the goal line areas have all but disappeared.

 The field is surrounded by US tanks because the stands empty in violent protest after close calls bring cries of favoritism.
 For cheers, “Satan’s Lackeys” and “Give us back our Oil” seem to be crowd favorites.